jarvisdreams9/testproject/README.md

 ### &#x1F4D7; Gist

 __GCR__ (or Generic Custom Resource) is not just a generic custom resource acting as a proxy.
+It is an extension to the already powerful AWS Cloudformation Service.
 It lets you __manage AWS resources missing pre defined resource types__ or __existing resources not created via cloudformation__, but also lets you __work with HTTP services__ without having to develop any code.
 If you like writing programs, it even lets you write pure __Python programs in the cloudformation template__ without having to worry about the whole exception handling, timeouts, retries, logging, signaling jargon.
-Moreover, it provides __new intrinsic functions__ which help in writing __smarter Cloudformation Templates__ (not kidding) which otherwise would need you to develop a new custom resource everytime. __GCR enables extended use of AWS cloudformation service__ and templates to work with scenarios where you:
+Moreover, it provides __new intrinsic functions__ which help in writing __programs__ in cloudformation tempalte which otherwise would need you to develop a new custom resource everytime. __GCR enables extended use of AWS cloudformation service__ and templates to work with scenarios where you:

 * Want to __manage an existing AWS resource__ created outside cloudformation?
 * Want to __manage an AWS resource not supported in cloudformation?__